 “You never know who you’re going to end up sharing a beer with – I’ve met people cycling from Chile to Alaska, a dude who survived a crocodile attack, a professional touring clown, an 80 year old born again backpacker.
 I’ve hung out with metal bands, sports teams, politicians, and ex-soap actors.
 Hostelling gives you a chance to meet people you’d never encounter in your day-to-day life.
 It’s what makes it unique, and it’s why it’s always my top choice when I travel.”

 So the short answer is that hostels are for everyone.
 There isn’t just one type of person that stays in a hostel while they travel.
-The majority of hostel guests are still budget-conscious solo travellers, backpackers, students, digital nomads, and gap year travellers under the age of 35.
-But the fact that many hostels are now as luxurious and stylish as hotels means that more and more people are falling in love with social travel.
+The majority of hostel guests are budget-conscious solo travellers, backpackers, students, digital nomads, and gap year travellers under the age of 35.
+But the fact that many hostels are now as luxurious and stylish as boutique hotels means that more and more people are falling in love with social travel.

-Once Again Hostel in Bangkok
+Once Again Hostel in Thailand

 If you haven’t seen any pictures of hostels recently, prepare to be amazed.
-In terms of facilities, many hostels have everything you would expect from hotels and much more besides.
+In terms of facilities, many hostels have everything you would expect from hotels and much more.
 You should always read each hostel’s description carefully on our website before you book, but here are some of the facilities you can expect to find at most hostels…

 Spin Designer Hostel in the Philippines

-Amazing Food and Drink
+Amazing food and drink

 The Five House in Portugal

-Hom Hostel & Cooking Club in Bangkok
+Hom Hostel & Cooking Club in Thailand

-Town House 373 Saigon in Ho Chi Minh
+Town House 373 Saigon in Vietnam

 Free maps, walking tours and insider local tips from travellers and hostel staff in the know – this will help you avoid the tourist traps and save you $$$.
 Don’t be afraid to ask the hostel staff any questions you have, chances are you’re not the first person to ask it.

 Bambuda Lodge in Panama